How to Become a Nurse in Illinois

 Choosing a nursing program is a personal decision.
 As you explore your options, consider the following factors.

 RN candidates in Illinois must graduate from an accredited nursing program.
-Accreditation is important because it demonstrates that the program meets recognized standards of quality.
+Accreditation is important because it demonstrates that the program meets recognized quality standards.

 Two agencies accredit U.S. nursing programs: the Accreditation Commission for Education in Nursing (ACEN) and the Commission on Collegiate Nursing Education (CCNE).